iamsuryasonar/webdev-notes/React.md

 # Problems

-### Q.Why do React component names have to start with capital letters?
+### Q. Why do React component names have to start with capital letters?
 In JSX, lowercase tag names are considered to be HTML tags.
 However, lowercase tag names with a dot (property accessor) aren't.

 ```javascript